Syngenta plans to divest flower seeds unit

-ZURICH (Reuters) - Swiss group Syngenta SYNN.VX plans to divest its premium flowers seeds business from its Lawn and Garden operating unit, it said on Wednesday.
+ZURICH, Aug 19 (Reuters) - Swiss group Syngenta plans to divest its premium flowers seeds business from its Lawn and Garden operating unit, it said on Wednesday.

 Reporting by John Miller, Editing by Michael Shields